artemis-sbs/sbs_utils/sphinx/spaceobject.rst

 - :py:class:`~sbs_utils.spaceobject.MSpawnPlayer`

 :py:class:`~sbs_utils.spaceobject.MSpawnPassive` is for Spawning passive objects e.g.

 :py:class:`~sbs_utils.spaceobject.MSpawnActive`is for spawning active object, npx ships, stations etc.

-:py:class:`~sbs_utils.spaceobject.MSpawnPlayer` if fro spawning player ships.
+:py:class:`~sbs_utils.spaceobject.MSpawnPlayer` if for spawning player ships.

 Each of these add a :py:meth:`~sbs_utils.spaceobject.MSpawnPlayer.spawn` and a each add a :py:meth:`~sbs_utils.spaceobject.MSpawnPlayer.spawn_v` function.
 These functions allow spawning an entity with one function rather than several.
 These will create a entity that has a name, a side, is positioned in space, has the define engine behavior and art work.